Rhysjosmin/lenis/README-v1.md

 }
 ```

 #### Use the `data-lenis-prevent` attribute on nested scroll elements.
-In addition, we advise you to add `overscroll-behavior: contain` on this element
+In addition, we advise you to add `overscroll-behavior: contain` to it.

 ```html
 <div data-lenis-prevent>scroll content</div>